 Metal and Recycling (the "Parent Company") is a Kuwaiti Public Shareholding Company, registered in the State of Kuwait, and was incorporated pursuant to Memorandum of Incorporation under Ref.
 No. 113 / Volume 17, dated June 10, 1987, and its subsequent amendments, the latest of which was notarized in the commercial registration under Ref.
-No. 12320 dated on August 15, 2018.
+No. 12320 dated on June 21, 2022, where the Parent Company Articles of Association (Article 23) been amended, pursuant to the Extra Ordinary Assembly Meeting held on May 30, 2022, where it was approved to extend the authorities of the Board of Directors as follows "The Board of Directors has the broadest powers to manage the Company and carry out all the work required by the management of the Company in accordance with its objectives, and no this authority is limited except, as stipulated by the Law, the Articles of Association, or the resolutions of the General Assembly, The Board of Directors may sell real estate of the Company, mortgaging it, providing guarantees, contracting loans, arbitration, conciliation, or donations".